The Best Bars in Siem Reap

 Foreign Correspondents Club Angkor

-Located on the riverside in the leafy French Quarter, which was home to the administrative buildings of the French protectorate, this handsome modernist building was once the governor’s mansion.
-The interior lounge bar and restaurant upstairs are in a colonial style with leather armchairs and ceiling fans and the balcony is the spot to be for dinner, but there are few more sublime spots in Siem Reap than the FCC courtyard for a sunset drink.
-The cocktails are unimaginative but the cold beers hit the spot and there are decent wines by the glass, as well as delicious Asian appetizers, such as fresh spring rolls, satay sticks, and fried calamari.
+Located on the riverside in the leafy French Quarter, where the shady streets are sprinkled with the remnants of the grand administrative buildings of the colonial protectorate, the handsome modernist building that is home to the FCC Angkor was once the former French governor’s mansion.
+The interior lounge bar and restaurant upstairs are in a colonial style with comfy low-slung leather armchairs and ceiling fans.
+The balcony is the spot to be for lunch or dinner (although the food is inconsistent), however, there are few more sublime spots in Siem Reap than the FCC courtyard for a sunset drink.
+Unfortunately, the cocktails are unimaginative but the cold beers hit the spot on a sticky evening and there are decent wines by the glass.
+If you’re peckish, give the rather average salads and mains a miss, and opt for the delicious pan-Asian appetizers, such as fresh spring rolls, satay sticks, and fried calamari.
 Happy hour: 5-7pm

 Pokamber Avenue, French Quarter, 7am-midnight http://fcccambodia.com/

-A cocktail in the elegant old bar in the historic Raffles Grand Hotel d’Angkor, which opened in 1920s, is a must-do, simply to soak up some history.
-As Siem Reap’s most luxurious accommodations for decades, the hote, along with its majestic sister-property in Phnom Penh, the Hotel Le Royal, had countless famous guests check in.
+A cocktail in the elegant old bar in the historic Raffles Grand Hotel d’Angkor, which opened in 1920s, is a must-do simply to soak up some history.
+As Siem Reap’s most luxurious accommodations for decades, this splendid hotel, along with its equally majestic sister-property in Phnom Penh, the Hotel Le Royal, has had countless famous guests check in over the year.
 One of those was former American First Lady Jacqueline Kennedy in 1967, after whom the hotel in the capital named a cocktail, the Femme Fatale (Champagne, Crème de Fraise, Cognac).
-The Siem Reap property’s signature drink is the tropical Airavata (rum, Crème de Banana, fresh coconut juice, sugar cane, lime juice).
+You can try it at the Siem Reap property, along with their signature drink, the tropical Airavata (rum, Crème de Banana, fresh coconut juice, sugar cane, lime juice).
+Drinks are expensive by Cambodian standards, however, they come with delicious nibbles, and during happy hour ‘tapas’ (more like pinchos) are offered.
 Note that there’s a dress code of collared shirts and shoes so leave the t-shirts and flip-flops at the hotel.

 Raffles Hotel, opposite Royal Gardens, 6pm-midnight www.raffles.com/siem-reap/dining/elephant-bar/

 As martini-lovers, a long martini list is very alluring, but so is the romantic dimly lit atmosphere of this sophisticated lounge bar upstairs in the main building of one of Siem Reap’s most beautiful hotels.
-The traditional Khmer timber architecture is a big appeal, but so are the pool and tropical garden views and the breezes that waft through on a balmy evening.
-It’s ideal for a quiet pre-dinner or pre-show drink – the hotel also hosts one of the city’s best Apsara dance performances – or nightcap.
+The traditional Khmer timber architecture is the big appeal of La Residence, but so is the pool and tropical garden, and you get to experience that from this pleasant bar, along with breezes that waft through on a balmy evening.
+Unfortunately, unlike the Elephant Bar, which can attract expats bringing visiting friends or business associates for a drink during happy hour, the Martini Bar pretty much sees in-house guests sinking into a lounge for a drink.
+Still, it’s a nice spot for a quiet pre-dinner or pre-show drink – the hotel also hosts one of the city’s best Apsara dance performances – or nightcap.
 There’s a happy hour from 6-7.30pm.

 Belmond La Residence d’Angkor, East River Road, 8am-midnight Martini Lounge Webpage

-This laidback French-owned bar, one block from Old Market, is a favourite of European expats, locals, and savvy tourists for its dirt-cheap drinks, pool tables, dart boards, and funkiest soundtrack in the city.
-While it is often low-key early in the evening and on weeknights, late at night and on weekends it can get boisterous.
+A night at this laidback, slightly Bohemian, French-owned bar is all about the music, relaxed vibe and conversation.
+One block from Old Market, Laundry Bar is a favourite expat hang-out, particularly amongst the European community, however, it also attracts arty Cambodians, local guides, multinational archaeological teams, and savvy tourists who love its dirt-cheap drinks, pool tables, dart boards, and the funkiest soundtrack in the city.
+While it is often low-key early in the early evening and on weeknights, late at night and on weekends it can get boisterous.
 When there’s a DJ or band on, such as the massively popular Cambodian Space Project, the small dance floor heaves and punters spill out onto the footpath and street.
 The bartenders and waiters are very sweet and although the drinks are nothing to write home about they’re budget-priced.
-A night here is all about the music, relaxed vibe and conversation – it’s another spot where it’s easy to make new friends.
+It’s a good spot for making new friends or catching up with old ones.

 Street 9, Old Market quarter, 5pm-late Laundry Bar on Facebook

-For a quintessentially Siem Reap experience, plan on a cocktail or two at Linga while you watch their drag show.
-Tucked down the buzzy little lane known as The Passage, which is dotted with shops, eateries and bars, and opposite The One Hotel and AHA (above), this relaxed gay bar is legendary.
-Located in a colonial building with shuttered windows it’s fairly low-key when it opens at 4pm when it’s not unusual to see no more than a dozen or so people, gay and straight, quietly sipping cold beers and cocktails on the leather sofas outside.
-Come 10.30pm on a Friday and Saturday night, when the spotlights go on and the sound is turned up, the atmosphere is decidedly different.
-The outrageous drag show has patrons spilling onto the alleyway and passers-by of all ages stopping to watch the flamboyant acts.
+A few drinks at Linga Bar watching the drag show was a quintessential Siem Reap experience for many, whether gay or straight.
+Tucked down the buzzy little lane known as The Passage, which is dotted with shops and eateries, this laidback gay bar was legendary.
+Located in a colonial building with shuttered windows it was low-key when it opened at 4pm when it wasn’t unusual to see a handful of people, gay and straight, quietly sipping cold beers and cocktails on the sofas outside.
+Come 10.30pm on a Friday and Saturday night, when the spotlights went on and the sound was turned up, the outrageous drag shows had patrons spilling onto the alleyway and passers-by of all ages stopping to watch the flamboyant acts.
+Unfortunately after the lease ended, the old Linga Bar shut down and owner Martin Dishman opened a tinier and considerably more sedate Linga in the lobby of his stylish Hotel Be.
+The landlord reopened a similar looking bar in the old space which seems to attract visitors who haven’t heard the news, but they never stay for more than one drink.

-With its rooftop half-pipe, pool tables, tattoo shop, regular live bands and DJs, and late opening hours, this alfresco spot is Siem Reap’s party bar.
-You can expect anything from reggae to hip hop, acoustic to rock, including resident band The X-Rays, which usually performs on Tuesdays and Fridays.
+With its half-pipe (seriously), pool tables, tattoo shop, regular live bands and DJs, and late opening hours, this rooftop spot is Siem Reap’s hard party bar and doesn’t really get busy until very late at night, or rather, early in the morning.
+You can expect anything from reggae to hip hop, acoustic to hard rock, including resident band The X-Rays, which usually performs on Tuesdays and Fridays.
 Check their Facebook page for details.
 There’s food if you get peckish, however, most people aren’t here to eat.
 Not sure where it is?
 Walk to the end of Pub Street where it meets Sivutha Boulevard and look up to where all the noise is coming from.
-That’s it.
+Yep, that’s it.
+If you’re thinking about heading up, it’s probably time to head home.

 Corner Sivutha Boulevard & Sok San Road, upstairs, 3pm-sunrise X Bar on Facebook